scanse/sweep-3d-scanner-unity-viewer/README.md

   - Since no single mesh can hold more than 65000 vertices, splits the points into multiple children each of which is a PointCloud object with a portion of the points.
 - `Scripts/PointCloud`:
   - Creates a mesh where each vertex is a point, and the color for each vertex is calculated by the normalized signal strength.
+- `Scripts/AdjustTransform`:
+  - Allows the user to adjust the transform of the point cloud.
 - `Material/Shader_PointCloud`: Shader code, adapted from [here](http://www.kamend.com/2014/05/rendering-a-point-cloud-inside-unity/).